 July 21 & 22, 2017

 Our thirty-sixth annual event will provide a sharp focus within a short time frame.
 Novices and professionals alike will enjoy experiencing the day’s program in the old train depot’s relaxed and friendly atmosphere.
-Sponsored by the Steamboat Springs Arts Council and Writers Group, this year’s conference features nationally recognized authors: Laura DiSilvero and Laura Resau.
+Sponsored by the Steamboat Springs Arts Council and Writers Group, this year’s conference features nationally recognized authors: Laura DiSilverio and Laura Resau.
 Friday evening’s optional Meet and Greet pre-conference buffet is followed by Five Minutes of Fame, an opportunity for conference participants who sign up to read their own published or unpublished writing.
 Local author Cesare Rosati will host.
 Conference space is limited, so early registration is suggested.

 The Plot’s the Thing.
 Writers of mainstream literary novels can sometimes get away without much in the way of a plot, but not genre writers.
 Mystery and suspense, sci fi and fantasy, Westerns and horror novels all need plots–the stronger, faster paced, and more suspenseful the better.
 This seminar demonstrates how to construct your plot around the three act structure, from inciting incident to climax and conclusion; how to keep tension and suspense high through the sagging middle with ever-increasing stakes and continuous conflict; and how to build it all around a character arc readers will find satisfying.
-Laura DiSilvero
+Laura DiSilverio

 Make Your World Come Alive: Enriching Setting and Character.
 Isn’t it a delicious feeling to delve into a book and enter another world?
 Laura Resau will show you how to enrich setting and character through imagery and description.
 You’ll explore ways to make your story a vivid, multi-sensory experience that readers can’t resist.
 This session will let your writing shine!
 Laura Resau